LEAN-96/RAG-Demystified/README.md

 $$\sum_{z \in \text{top-k}(p(z|x))}$$
 ==
-This is the probability of retrieving document ( z ) given the input ( x )
+This term represents the probability that a document ( z )is relevant to the input ( 𝑥 ).
+It tells us how likely each document is to contain the information we need. x

 $$p_n(z|x)$$
 ==
-This is the probability of generating the sequence ( y ) given the input ( x ) and the retrieved document ( z )
+This term represents the probability of generating the entire sequence ( 𝑦 ) given the input ( 𝑥 ) and the retrieved document ( 𝑧 ).
+It captures how well the document ( z ) helps in generating the answer.

 $$p_{\theta}(y|x, z)$$
 ==
-This is the product of probabilities of generating each token ( y_i ) in the sequence ( y ), given the input ( x ), the retrieved document ( z ), and the previously generated tokens ( y_{1:i-1}
+Here, ( 𝑦 ) is broken down into individual tokens (words or characters).
+For each token ( 𝑦𝑖 ) in the sequence, we calculate its probability given the input ( 𝑥 ), the document ( 𝑧 ), and all the previous tokens 𝑦1:𝑖−1.
+We multiply these probabilities together to get the overall probability for the sequence.
+Each of these probabilities is weigthed by the parameters of the BART model (p θ) as well as the similarity that is determined the prior probability on that document which was retrieved.

 $$\prod_{i=1}^{N} p_{\theta}(y_i | x, z, y_{1:i-1})$$

-It takes one latent document z and generates and entire sequence y.
-This is done for all the retrieved documents z.
-Later on it tries to multiply together the probablities of those entire sequences to generate the final output sequence y.
-Each of these probabilities is weigthed by the parameters of the BART model (p θ) as well as the similarity that is determined the prior probability on that document which was retrieved.

 Sources: